-10.9 Legal Recourse
+10.8 Legal Recourse

 Some forms of harassment or discrimination may violate state, federal and local laws.
-At any time a complainant may exercise his or her right to institute legal proceedings before a federal or state agency.
+At any time, a complainant may exercise their right to institute legal proceedings before a federal or state agency and/or through the police department.
 The institution of such legal proceedings may be in addition to, or instead of, pursuing the procedures set forth herein.

-10.10 Confidentiality
+10.9 Confidentiality